PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-11 08:29:59
+Last updated: 2024-04-11 08:30:33
-Random Quote: There's kids playing hockey in the back.
-It's like you want us to make fun of you! - Barney Stinson
+Random Quote: Don’t take it so personally, okay?
+I don’t like most people.
+He’s in the vast majority. - Jonathan Byers